Lautaro Rinaldi

-Lautaro Rinaldi (born 30 December 1993) is an Argentine footballer who plays as a forward for WSG Tirol.
+Lautaro Rinaldi (born 30 December 1993) is an Argentine footballer who plays as a forward for Urugayan club Rampla Juniors.
 He also holds Italian citizenship.

 Club career

 Rinaldi is a youth exponent from Argentinos Juniors.
-He made his league debut at 15 February 2015 against Atlético Rafaela in a 2-0 home win.
+He made his league debut at 15 February 2015 against Atlético Rafaela in a 2–0 home win.
 He replaced Gonzalo Castillejos after 65 minutes.

 On 25 July 2016, Panathinaikos is eager to sign with the Argentinial striker.
 According to "tuttob.com" Italian website, Argentinos Juniors' striker rejected Hellas Verona's transfer bid because of Panathinaikos.
 Technical director of the Greens, Gilberto Silva, is eager to sign the 23-year-old Argentine and it seems that Lautaro Rinaldi also prefers to continue his career at Greek Super League.
 Eventually, on 5 August 2016 the young Argentine striker has been signed from Argentine club Argentinos Juniors who were relegated to the second tier in Argentina on a four-year contract for a fee of €300,000.
 However, despite the big prospects could not find a regular place in the squad and the Argentinian striker has been considering a move as a loan, to either MLS or Qatar in the summer transfer window.

 On 31 August 2017, he signed with Serie B club Brescia.

 On 20 June 2022, he joined Austrian Bundesliga club WSG Tirol.

+In 2024, he moved to Chile and joined Deportes La Serena.